 Case Results – Also, take a moment to view some of the cases we’ve handled in the past.

-If you or a loved one have suffered a personal injury because of the negligence of a party that can be considered liable then you may be able to seek compensation.
-Civil law allows those injured under circumstances that should have been avoided had a party not be negligent to file a personal injury claim.
-Personal injury claims seek compensation from these negligent party’s insurance coverage and in some cases directly from the liable party themselves.
+If you or a loved one suffered an injury because of another party’s negligence, you may be entitled to compensation.
+Civil law allows those injured under circumstances that should have been avoided had a party not been negligent to file a personal injury lawsuit to recover damages.

 *The above information was written and reviewed by either Attorney Matthew Dolman or another injury lawyer at the Dolman Law Group Accident Injury Lawyers, PA which has a combined 90 plus years of experience practicing Florida personal injury law.
 Matthew Dolman himself has been practicing personal injury law in Clearwater and St. Petersburg for the last fifteen (15) years.
 The information provided comes from extensive research and years of experience trying legal cases in courtrooms throughout Florida.
 SEO and content creation for this article by Jordan Puckett.